BluePraise/magaliechetrit.com/readme.md

 - [ ] Add skills section
 - [ ] Implement React or Vue.js
 - [ ] A11Y
+- [ ] Convert CSS values to VW/% where necessary.
+(This is to make the site more responsive.)

 ### Some sparkles ✨
 1. I demand great A11Y.